domonda/api/README.md

 The Domonda API is implemented using the GraphQL protocol: http://graphql.org/

-For interactive access and documentation use GraphiQL.app: https://github.com/skevy/graphiql-app
+For interactive access and documentation use web based GraphiQL.app (<https://github.com/skevy/graphiql-app>) or the desktop application Altair (<https://altair.sirmuel.design/>).

 ## Authentication